Know in one minute about lotus root

 10. Rich in nutrients

 Lotus root is an excellent source of polyphenolic compounds (kaempferol, quercetin, and isoquercetin) and oligomeric procyanidines.
-Besides, it contains abundant dietary fiber consisting of non-carbohydrate components that prevent nutritional loss in the body (14).
+Besides, it contains abundant dietary fibre consisting of non-carbohydrate components that prevent nutritional loss in the body (14).

 11. Relax muscles